Fully Funded MFA Programs

 Benefits Offered: Tuition

 The webpage for the MFA program in creative writing at the University of Florida, Gainesville greets you with a promise that if the program were half as warm and welcoming as the text on the website, you'd be happy here.
-As one of the oldest writing programs in the country, it is somehow one of the best-kept secrets of the academic writing world.
+Although it is among the most established writing programs in the country its longstanding reputation has kept it as one of the academic writing community's best kept secrets.
+This is a remarkable fact given the program's undeniable reputation for excellence in writing education.
 They are ranked highly by Poets & Writers and have a very high job placement rate.
 This program believes that good writing comes not just from talent and practice but also from the counseling that comes from other writers.
-Because of this, this program seeks out students who are best suited to the strengths and interests of the faculty.
+To ensure alignment with faculty strengths and interests, the program actively recruits students who are the most suitable candidates.
 Students may not be the most accomplished writers, but they are accomplished in ways that the faculty can work with.
 Still, it's a competitive program as more than 500 people apply each year, and only six students are selected in each genre.

 University of Oregon